bbaegi/px4_ros2_offboardcontrol/README.md

 $ cd ~/ros2_colcon_ws/src/px4_ros_com/scripts
 $ source build_ros2_workspace.bash
 ```
+> **Is Your terminal forced to close?**
-> **If you use Ubuntu terminal as 'terminator', try this command in Ubuntu terminal.**
+> If you use Ubuntu terminal as 'terminator', try this command in Ubuntu default terminal.

 ## 2. Usage